marcosconsuegra/Monetary-Economics/README.md

-Monetary Economics and Policy: Lecture Materials Course slides based on: Monetary Economics and Policy: A Foundation for Modern Currency Systems by Pierpaolo Benigno.
+# Monetary Economics and Policy: Lecture Materials

+**Based on:** *Monetary Economics and Policy: A Foundation for Modern Currency Systems* by Pierpaolo Benigno.

-Authors: Severin Rothen and Marcos Consuegra Lopez.
+**Authors:** Severin Rothen and Marcos Consuegra Lopez.

+---

-Overview
+## 📌 Overview
-This repository contains the LaTeX source code and compiled PDFs for 14 chapters of lecture slides covering modern monetary systems and policy.
-These materials are intended for educational use and may be edited or adapted for specific teaching requirements.

-Repository Structure
-To ensure the LaTeX code compiles correctly, the following directory structure must be maintained:

-/chapters: Individual .tex files for Chapters 1–14.

-/images: All graphs, figures, and external visual assets.

-references.bib: The central bibliography database.

-main.tex (or your specific master file): The primary file for compilation.
+This repository contains the complete set of lecture slides (14 chapters) for a course in Monetary Economics.
+We are making the **LaTeX source code** public to allow instructors and students to adapt, edit, and reorganize the material for their own educational use.

+## 🛠 Technical Requirements
+To compile the slides and ensure all content renders correctly, you must download the entire folder structure.
+The project depends on the following components:

+* **Graphics & Figures:** All images and graphs are stored in the relative paths (e.g., `/images` or `/figures`).
+These must be kept intact for the code to find them.
+* **Bibliography:** The `references.bib` file must be loaded in your LaTeX environment for citations to appear.
+* **LaTeX Class:** These slides use the `beamer` class.

-Technical Instructions
+### Compilation Instructions
-To edit and compile these slides, you must have all files in the same working directory (or maintain the relative paths provided).

-Dependencies: The slides use the beamer class and require standard economic/math packages (e.g., amsmath, tikz).

-Bibliography: You must load the .bib file for citations to render.

-Compilation: Use pdflatex followed by bibtex to ensure all cross-references and citations are linked properly.

-Terms of Use
+For the bibliography and cross-references to work, we recommend the following compilation sequence:
+1. `pdflatex main.tex`
+2. `bibtex main`
+3. `pdflatex main.tex`
+4. `pdflatex main.tex`

+## 📂 Content
+The material covers 14 chapters, following the progression of the textbook:
+* **Chapters 1–14:** [Insert Chapter Titles Here]

+## ⚖️ Usage & Attribution
 These materials are provided for educational purposes.
+You are free to modify and redistribute the code, provided that:
-Modification and redistribution are permitted, provided that credit is given to the original authors (Severin Rothen and Marcos Consuegra Lopez) and reference is made to the textbook by Pierpaolo Benigno.
+1. Original attribution is given to **Severin Rothen** and **Marcos Consuegra Lopez**.
+2. Reference is made to the textbook by **Pierpaolo Benigno**.

+---
+*For the official version of these slides and further course information, visit [Professor Benigno's Website](URL_HERE).*